Applying Trumatch Veneers Products with

 Step 3: Veneer Applications

-Apply Trumatch® products to substrate
+Apply Trumatch® products to the substrate

 Do not attempt to start on one edge of a wide panel.
-Use the centerline method of applying the sheet to the substrate.
+Use the centerline method of applying the sheet to the substrate

-• Lay out separator strips on substrate
+- Lay out separator strips on substrate

-• Make initial contact down the centerline of the sheet and substrate
+- Make initial contact down the centerline of the sheet and substrate

-• Grasp the East half of the sheet and pull it taut to remove any fullness
+- Grasp the East half of the sheet and pull it taut to remove any fullness

-• Lower the tightly stretched sheet and move the separator strip away from the centerline
+- Lower the tightly stretched sheet and move the separator strip away from the centerline

-• Repeat process for the West half
+- Repeat the process for the West half

 Step 4: Inspection & Finishing